opsdroid/opsdroid/docs/configuration.md

 You can add rules to your custom made modules by setting the constant variable and adding rules to it.
 The `CONFIG_SCHEMA` variable needs to be a dictionary where you pass expected arguments and type.

-To validate a module/configuration, we use the _voluptuous_ dependency, that means that you need to follow certain patterns expected by the dependency.
+To validate a module/configuration, we use the _voluptuous_ dependency, which means you need to follow specific patterns expected by the dependency.

 - Required values need to be set with `voluptuous.Required()`
 - Optional values can be set with or without `voluptuous.Optional()`

 ### Example

 Let's take the example of our matrix connector.
-Inside the module we set the const `CONFIG_SCHEMA` with some rules:
+Inside the module, we set the const `CONFIG_SCHEMA` with some rules:

 ```python
 from voluptuous import Required